-If a line to line connection is to be established, the CPU must write twice into the channel memory to assign channels to each line, and twice into the control 25 memory CA to permit each line to hear the other, all in the manner described above.
+If a line to line connection is to be established, the CPU must write twice into the channel memory to 20 except for an offset of one time slot or one quarter of a assign channels to each line, and twice into the control memory CA to permit each line to hear the other, all in the manner described above.
 The CPU therefore must address the network four times to set up the connection.
-Assume that the lines are on separate PAM buses, since the time slots are assigned generally as follows: 30
+Assume that the lines are on separate PAM buses, 25 stored in the information memory IM and is the result since the time slots are assigned generally as follows:

-Group 0 time slots -0, 4, 8, 12, 16, etc. Group 1 time slots -1, 5, 9, 13, 17, etc. Group 2 time slots - 2, 6, 10, 14, 18, etc. Group 3 time slots -3, 7, 11, 15, 19, etc.
+Group $\phi$ time slots - 0, 4, 8, 12, 16, etc.

+Group 1 time slots - 1, 5, 9, 13, 17, etc.

+Group 2 time slots - 2, 6, 10, 14, 18, etc.

+Group 3 time slots - 3, 7, 11, 15, 19, etc.

-Again, assume that the CPU assigns the first channel 35 to each line since they are on separate PAM buses, e.g., bus 0 and bus 1.
-This means that one line is assigned time slot 0 and the other is assigned time slot 1.
-The time slots and all memory addresses are numbered from 0 through 95, as described above.
-The CPU then 40 writes the first line's address or identity into the first word of the channel memory CH (time slot 0), and the other line's address or identity into the second word of the channel memory (time slot 1).
-Writing these identities into the channel memory CH provides for genera- 45 tion of these line's PAM samples and conversion to PCM coded samples to the information memory IM, as described above.
+Again, assume that the CPU assigns the first channel to each line since they are on separate PAM buses, e.g., bus $\phi$ and bus 1.
+This means that one line is assigned time slot $\phi$ and the other is assigned time slot 1.
+The time slots and all memory addresses are numbered 35 from $\phi$ through 95, as described above.
+The CPU then writes the first line's address or identity into the first word of the channel memory CH (time slot 0), and the other line's address or identity into the second word of the channel memory (time slot 1).
+Writing these identi- 40 ties into the channel memory CH provides for generation of these line's PAM supplies and conversion to PCM coded samples to the information IM, as described above.
 The lines also are enabled to receive PCM coded samples from the information memory IM.
-The time switching will be done once the CPU writes 50 into the control memory CA.
+45 PCM sample which was just stored during time slot $\phi$ is The time switching will be done once the CPU writes into the control memory CA.

-The first word of the control memory CA will contain time slot 1, and the second word will contain time slot 0.
-Therefore, time slot 0 will receive time slot 1's PCM coded sample, and time slot 1 will receive time slot 0's 55 PCM coded sample.
+The first word of the control memory CA will contain time slot 1, and the second word will contain time slot $\phi$ .
+Therefore, time slot $\phi$ will receive time slot 1's PCM 50 coded sample, and time slot 1 will receive time slot $\phi$ 's PCM coded sample.
 In other words, the first line will hear the second line, and the second line will hear the first line, since their respective PCM coded samples are switched in time.
-It is assumed that the system has CH memory to 255 (i.e., 1111 1111).
+It is assumed that the system has 55 code which occurs on the PCM RCV bus by way of the written all other memory locations of the CA, CB and CH memory to 255 (i.e., 1111 1111).

 Using the above connection for purposes of description, the operation during conversation is as follows.
-During time slot 88, the first word of the channel memory CH is controlled by the early counter 403 which runs eight time slots ahead of the time slot counter.
-The address of the first line circuit is stored in the channel identity latch 1102 until time slot 92, and is decoded by the channel enable circuit in the line interface (i.e., the transmit buffer 1502 and the transmit gate enable decode circuit 1503).
-The decode enables that line circuit's transmit gate 1404, and a PAM sample appears on the PAM bus 0.
-The A/D converter of bus 0 stores this PAM sample.
+During time slot 88, the first work of the channel mem- 60 line circuit during time slot 2 and 3.
+It's identity has ory CH is read, since the read out of the channel memory CH is controlled by the early counter 403 which runs eight time slots ahead of the time slot counter.
+The address of the first line circuit is stored in the channel identity latch 1102 until time slot 92, and is decoded by 65 second line circuit during time slot 3 and 4 which has the channel enable circuit in the line interface (i.e., the transmit buffer 1502 and the transmit gate enable decode circuit 1503).
+The decode enables that line circuit's transmit gate 1404, and a PAM sample appears on the PAM bus $\phi$ .
+The A/D converter of bus $\phi$ stores this PAM sample.